graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCFullYear.
-Takes a date object, and returns a 4-digit integer representing the year of the given date, adjusted for UTC.
+A wrapper around `Date.prototype.getUTCFullYear`.
+Takes a `Date` object, and returns a 4-digit integer representing the year of the given date, adjusted for UTC.
 ***
 ### getUTCHours ###